IchBinLeoon/anisearch-discord-bot/README.md

 - `setprofile <al|mal|kitsu> <username>:` Sets an AniList, MyAnimeList or Kitsu profile.

-- `remove:` Removes the set AniList, MyAnimeList and Kitsu profile.
+- `removeprofile:` Removes the set AniList, MyAnimeList and Kitsu profile.

 ### Image
 - `trace <image-url|with image as attachment>:` Tries to find the anime the image is from through the image url or the image as attachment.